-The transaction will revolve for six months ending in September 2024, if none of the early amortization events listed below occur, or a credit enhancement increase condition comes into effect.
-The key asset performance triggers listed below guard against significant credit performance deterioration of the receivables and provide some comfort as to the performance of the transaction during the revolving period:
+The transaction revolves for twelve months ending in May 2025, if none of the early amortization events listed below occur, or a credit enhancement increase condition comes into effect.
+The key asset performance triggers listed below guard against significant credit performance deterioration of the receivables and provide some comfort as to the performance of the transaction during the revolving period.

-- Servicer replacement event. - On two consecutive payment dates, the balance in the issuer accumulation account exceeds 15% of the non-defaulted asset balance. - On any payment date that falls after three consecutive payment dates following the initial issue date, the class A notes' actual overcollateralization percentage, under the transaction documents, is lower than 28.61%. - The seller fails to perform its obligations under the receivables purchase agreement. - The issuer fails to enter into a replacement swap agreement within 30 calendar days following swap termination or if the swap counterparty fails to post collateral within 10 business days. - VWFS UK is no longer an affiliate of Volkswagen Financial Services AG, or any of its successors. - · A foreclosure event occurs. - · A CEIC is in effect. - The cash reserve falls below its required amount for two consecutive payment dates.
+- · Servicer replacement event. - On two consecutive payment dates, the balance in the issuer accumulation account exceeds 15% of the non-defaulted asset balance. - On any payment date that falls after three consecutive payment dates following the initial issue date, the senior instrument actual overcollateralization percentage, under the transaction documents, is lower than 28.87%. - The seller fails to perform its obligations under the receivables purchase agreement. - The issuer fails to enter into a replacement swap agreement within 30 calendar days following swap termination or if the swap counterparty fails to post collateral within 10 business days. - VWFS UK is no longer an affiliate of Volkswagen Financial Services AG, or any of its successors. - A foreclosure event occurs.

+· A CEIC is in effect.